-Small business inventory control can be a challenging task, but with the right technology, small businesses can efficiently control their inventory
+Inventory management challenges and solutions can seem like a moving target, but with the right technology, small businesses can efficiently control their inventory

 The emerging struggle in inventory control